Teenage Dream: Legacy

 Teenage Dream achieved a multitude of records throughout its run.
 Perry scored five Billboard Hot 100 number one singles from Teenage Dream, making her the second artist in the chart's 53-year history to amass five number-one singles from one album over its first release after Michael Jackson achieved the feat with his 1987 album Bad.
 Perry is the first female in history to achieve this milestone.
 The album is one of only three albums to produce six or more top-five singles on the Billboard Hot 100 chart (along with Janet Jackson's Rhythm Nation 1814 and George Michael's Faith), and the first album to have seven songs top the Dance Club Songs chart, breaking the previous record set by Beyoncé's I Am...
 Sasha Fierce and Kristine W's The Power of Music, both with six songs.
 Teenage Dream is also the album with the most number-one singles on the US Pop Airplay chart.
 Moreover, the album is the fifth album in history with the most weeks by a female artist on the Billboard 200.
-Perry was able to replicate this success in the United Kingdom, breaking the Official Charts Company's record for the most Top 10 singles from one studio album by a female solo artist.
+Perry was able to replicate this success in the United Kingdom, breaking the Official Charts's record for the most Top 10 singles from one studio album by a female solo artist.